BARRINGTON LIBRARY SOCIETY, 1806

 1984 - The library moved into the newly renovated Leander R. Peck School, located just across the parking area from Town Hall.

 1991 - Joan Schaefer became the library director.
 She served in this position until 1999.
-She introduced computers and the Internet into the library and increased the number and variety of audio-visual materials.
+She introduced computers and the Internet into the library, increased the number and variety of audio-visual materials and received town support to open the library on Sundays.

 2005 - The library completed a major renovation of the first floor which included: the Circulation Department, the Reference Department, a new Teen Room, computer and printing area and reconfiguring all of the nonfiction and fiction stacks.

-2016 - The library will begin a major renovation of the second floor which includes: the stairwell, Children's Room, the Auditorium/Gallery, Meeting Rooms, the Technical Services Department, the Staff Room and the Administrative Offices.
+2017 - The library completed a major renovation of the second floor which included: the stairwell, Children's Room, the Auditorium/Gallery, Meeting Rooms, the Technical Services Department, the Staff Room and the Administrative Offices.

 LEANDER R. PECK SCHOOL